The 7-Year Career Plateau Nobody Warns You About

 The system stops being linear long before people expect it to.

-Salary & Growth Reality
+Salary and Growth Reality

 Compensation is often the clearest place where the plateau becomes visible — even if it takes time to acknowledge it.